radical-collaboration/hpc-workflows/scripts/application_AnEn/anen_base/guide_r_environment.md

 5. deldir
 6. RANN
 7. splancs
-8. RAnEnExtra
+8. prodlim
 9. spatstat
-10. prodlim
+10. RAnEnExtra
 11. gstat (optional, for interpolation method #2)

-To install 1 ~ 7 packages, you can do the following in the R session:
+To install 1 ~ 9 packages, you can do the following in the R session:

 ```
 install.packages("[name of the package]")